Learn Your True Identity to Grow Delicious Fruit

 Sure, your flesh is the same and so is your soul–for now, anyway.
 Your soul is the customizable part of you–it is not your spirit.
 Your soul is your thoughts, your free will, and your emotions.
 It’s what makes you you.
 It is constantly changing based on what choices you make.
 As a Christian, your perfect spirit begins to reshape your soul by you listening to the Holy Spirit who is interwoven with your spirit like wicker in a wicker chair.

-Each day, rather than obey the desires of our flesh, we listen to the loving guidance of God’s spirit.
+Each day, rather than obey the carnal desires of our flesh—which the power of sin can use as a conduit—we listen to the loving guidance of God’s Spirit.
 What is our flesh?
 It is but an earth-suit for our spirits.
 Our spirits are not made up of matter, so they need something physical to indwell in order to be a part of this physical universe.
-Our flesh is temporary and soon to be discarded.
-Once our spirits have left our flesh, our bodies are of no more value.
+Our flesh is temporary and soon to be discarded and then remade.
+Once our spirits have left our flesh, our current bodies are of no more value or use.

-And let’s be crystal-clear about the flesh, it has no moral compass or scruples.
-Just the same as an animal, it likes what it sees and it wants it now!
-But we no longer walk by our flesh!
-Instead, we walk by God’s spirit in us!
+And let’s be crystal-clear about our flesh, it has no moral compass or scruples, and can be influenced by the power of sin, which is a force everywhere on planet earth like gravity (see Romans 7:8, Genesis 4:8).
+Sin can even influence our brains, creating sinful thoughts.
+When we act on those thoughts we bring sin to life.
+The power of sin through our flesh likes what it sees and it wants it now!
+But we no longer walk by the flesh!
+Instead, we walk by God’s Spirit in us!
 Our flesh is not who we are!
 We are holy, blameless, blemish-free sons and daughters of God!
 (See Galatians 5:16,24,25, Romans 7:6, 8:19, Colossians 1:22).

 So, by realizing our true spiritual identity, we can then start to grow good fruit in our lives!
 Jesus said that a tree is recognized by its fruit (see Luke 6:44).
 And no, God did not call us to be fruit inspectors, but instead, fruit producers.
 This happens without effort as we live out our lives as spiritually perfect people.
 We are forever connected to Jesus in our spirits and because of this divine union we become branches who produce delicious spiritual fruit!
 (See John 15:5).
 This fruit we grow cannot be legislated and can only be grown organically.
 Here is what your fruit should look like: